The 2026 Guide to Living in Greece for Expats

 - Proof of current medical insurance coverage in Greece

-- Proof of an income of at least €2,000 monthly or €24,000 in your bank
+- Proof of an income of at least €2,000 monthly or €24,000 in your bank account

 The Greece Golden Visa is the most popular among retirees and investors because you can get this visa by investing €250,000 in the local real estate market.
-This permanent residency is valid for 5 years, and you can renew it indefinitely.
+This permanent residency is valid for five years, and you can renew it indefinitely.

 To receive a full pension in Greece, you must be at least 62 years old and have completed 40 insurance years in Greece.